Farm and Agricultural Mortgages Explained

 Which lenders offer farm mortgages?

-There are both high street lenders and specialist providers who will lend money for agricultural or rural purposes.
+Both high street lenders and specialist providers will lend money for agricultural or rural purposes.

 High street names include: